Princess Aurora (TV series): Controversy

 As the show went on, Im wrote out more actors (more than 12 in total), resulting in a reportedly deteriorating atmosphere on set and notoriety in the press.
 With some characters killed off unceremoniously, viewers dubbed the series "Im Sung-han's Death Note," culminating in the death of male protagonist Hwang Ma-ma (played by Oh Chang-seok).
 Dissatisfaction with Im mounted when it became known that one of the cast members, Baek Ok-dam, is her niece.
 Netizens charged Im with nepotism when Baek's role was expanded in the wake of the firing of other cast members.

 Princess Aurora also received warnings from the Korea Communications Standards Commissions, which cited the drama's "multiple immoral storylines and crude language" as violations of its standards.
-It was sanctioned for material unsuitable for younger audiences, since it aired during the early evening at 19:15.
+It was sanctioned for material unsuitable for younger audiences, since it aired in the early evening at 19:15.

 As ratings continued to climb, the initially 120-episode drama received a 30-episode extension, bringing its final episode count to 150.
 However, Im asked for 50 additional episodes (in order to bring up the final count to 200), stating that she needed the additional time to flesh out her storylines.
 Calling the series "an insult to viewers' intelligence," viewers then organized a petition to protest the extension and demanded that Im be fired from the show.
 After it was leaked that Im was being paid ₩30 million (US$30,000) per episode (nearly ₩5 billion or US$5 million in total), the petition gained further traction; the initial goal was to collect 1,000 signatures, but the petition ultimately ended up with over 20,000.
 MBC eventually decided to end the series at 150 episodes, but retained Im as writer (although the network demanded rewrites of the final two episodes).
 On December 11, 2013, Im posted a message on the show's website, "thanking netizens and reporters for their constancy in pointing out her flaws, and hoped that they would once again note her failings."